sylvainprigent/stracking/docs/source/guide.rst

 ~~~~~~~~~~

 The containers module has two classes ``SParticles`` and ``STracks`` to facilitate the management of the *particles* and *tracks*
 data and metadata.
-The containers have been designed to be compatible with the Napari layers data structures.
+The containers have been designed to be compatible with the napari layers data structures.

 A ``SParticles`` object contains a list of particles and there metadata in a 2D+t or 3D+t image.
-It contains 3 attributs:
+It contains 3 attributes:

     data : array (N, D+1)
         Coordinates for N points in D+1 dimensions.
 ID,T,(Z),Y,X. The first
         axis is the integer ID of the track.
 D is either 3 or 4 for planar
-        or volumetric timeseries respectively.
+        or volumetric time series respectively.
     properties : dict {str: array (N,)}, DataFrame
         Properties for each point.
 Each property should be an array of length N,
         where N is the number of points.
     scale : tuple of float
         Scale factors for the image data.

 A ``STracks`` object contains a list of tracks and there metadata in a 2D+t or 3D+t image.
-It contains 5 attributs:
+It contains 5 attributes:

     data : array (N, D+1)
         Coordinates for N points in D+1 dimensions.
 ID,T,(Z),Y,X. The first
         axis is the integer ID of the track.
 D is either 3 or 4 for planar
-        or volumetric timeseries respectively.
+        or volumetric time series respectively.
     properties : dict {str: array (N,)}, DataFrame
         Properties for each point.
 Each property should be an array of length N,
         where N is the number of points.